 Pricing

 Audacity is completely free software and open source.
-It is developed by volunteers for non-profit and source code is available to use and study.
+It is developed by volunteers for nonprofits and source code is available to use and study.
 It is distributed under GNU (General Public License).

 4. Cleanfeed